-In fact, the amount that you get from pumping is extra milk (read once again: extra milk, meaning your baby has already gotten enough by latching and you are sill producing some more), isn't it good?
+In fact, the amount that you get from pumping is extra milk (read once again: extra milk, meaning you have enough breast milk supply.
+Your baby has already gotten enough milk by latching.
+Additionally, you are still producing some more), isn't it good?

 If you are thinking about building the stash while breastfeeding, please know that your pumping amount may be minimal while you are still latching your baby (getting 0.3 - 2 oz in the morning is very normal).